Questions that would probably be asked frequently

 You enter your first tournament as an "unrated" player.
 Your rating is computed based on your performance

-in an NSA-sanctioned tournament (how many wins, ratings of your opponents).
+in an NASPA-sanctioned tournament (how many wins, ratings of your opponents).
 Here is a more detailed explanation:

 John Chew